billkarsh/SpikeGLX/Markdown/UserManual.md

 * `Edit Channel On/Off...`: Shows editor for changing which channels are turned off (available only if recording currently disabled).
-The current ShankMap is updated to reflect your changes.
+All data and views are updated to reflect your changes.

 ### Other Graph Window Features